fffjacquier/notes-app/README.md

 6. add dynamic menus to remvoe/add folder notes
 7. export as pdf or text
 8. add date at top of note
-9. add number of notes with folders name
 10. add sort for notes in current folder

 •• Done